athofficial/docs.atheios.org/docs/api/wss.md

-# The websocket protocol for games
+# The GARP protocol

-We have designed a gaming protocol on top of websocket.
-This protocol does all the game resul handling.
+We have designed a game resolution protocol (GARP) on top of websocket.
+This protocol does all the game resolution handling.
 The endpoint of that protocol is wss.atheios.org.
 From there You might be directed to other domains from a load distribution perspective.